jasonmartins16/Animal-Classifier/README.md

 *model/classify.py
 ->is the model which has been trained on roughly 400 images of 15 different animal class combined

-->You can gather custom dataset according to the class labels and also train this model accordingly on more animal names
+->You can gather custom dataset according to the class labels and also train this model accordingly on more animal names, you just need to change the path of the directory/folder where you have stored the images, you can also fine tune this model to enhace the performance